iterative/setup-cml/README.md

 - Access to all [CML functions](https://github.com/iterative/cml#cml-functions).
   For example:
-  - `cml-publish` and `cml-send-comment` for publishing data visualization and metrics from your CI workflow as comments in a pull request.
+  - `cml create comment` for publishing data visualization and metrics from your CI workflow as comments in a pull request.
-  - `cml-pr` to create a pull request.
+  - `cml pr create` to open a pull request.
-  - `cml-runner`, a function that enables workflows to provision cloud and on-premise computing resources for training models.
+  - `cml runner launch`, a function that enables workflows to provision cloud and on-premise computing resources for training models.
 - The freedom 🦅 to mix and match CML with your favorite data science tools and environments.